 In gaming news, the eagerly anticipated (well, at least from me) December video games sales data has been released by the NPD, and in the US, it was Nintendo’s Switch that was clearly on top.
 This marks a great start for Nintendo’s latest console, and sets a new record as well for being the fastest selling console in US history.

 When the Switch was first announced, I thought then that either this would be a brilliant gamble by Nintendo, or one of the biggest fails ever.
 Either people wanted a home based console that they can also take on the road, or it ends up being people’s idea of an under-powered portable console that’s been jerry-rigged to hook up to your TV.
 I think in the end, most people ended up in the former group.

 In the same NPD report, the Xbox One did manage to beat the PS4 to second spot.
 The Xbox One always seems to have a good Christmas, but it hasn’t stopped the PS4 selling twice as many units so far.

-And with that, we come to the end of another WNR.
-Hope you’ve enjoyed this one, see you next week.
+If my calculations are correct, we’ve come to the end of another WNR.
+Hope you enjoyed reading this issue.
+See you next week!